 Wild Greens, Berries, Fruits, Tubers, Roots, Shoots and Flowers

 These are some of the easiest wilderness survival foods to find.
-I suggest that you get a good field guide for your area and start going on some hikes to forage for food.
+I suggest you get a good field guide for your area and start hiking to forage for food.
 It is fun, and you’ll get some practice in identifying wild edible plants.

 Examples: